 Pillaton, Near Saltash

 Welcome to my profile.
 Please also see my welcome video below.
 I am an experienced registered integrative counsellor, psychotherapist, coach, trainer and supervisor.
 I work with individuals (both adults and young people), couples and groups (including organisations).
 Appointments are available face-to-face, over Skype or the telephone.
-I also provide Employee Assistance Programme counselling services and free counselling to individuals and their families, who have a problem with gambling.
-I feel it's a privilege working with people who decide to face their issues.

 My approach is holistic and integrative, based on your needs.